 Scholars disagree about whether there was a covenant at creation.
 However, the account in the first three chapters of Genesis is covenantal in all but name.
-After God had created men and women in his image, he commissioned them to multiply and have dominion over his world as his representatives.
+After God created men and women in his image, he commissioned them to multiply and have dominion over his world as his representatives.
 This is often called the creation or cultural mandate.
-There were promises of blessing for obedience and cursing for disobedience, the latter of which occurred after Adam and Eve disobeyed God and ate of the forbidden fruit.
+There were promises of blessing for obedience and cursing for disobedience, the latter of which occurred after Adam and Eve disobeyed God and ate the forbidden fruit.

-Yet even in the midst of the curses for violating the conditions of the mandate, there was a new element of unconditional grace.
+Yet even in the midst of the curses for violating the conditions of the mandate, there was an element of unconditional grace.
 God promised the woman that one of her descendants would crush the head of the serpent.
 Through this descendant, God would undo the effects of the curse and redeem his fallen creation.

 The first time the word covenant (Hebrew berith) appears in Scripture is in connection with Noah.
 After the flood, God promised that he would never again destroy the earth with water.
 He made this covenant not only with Noah, but with all of humanity as well as the entire animal kingdom, in effect with all of his creation.